cdzombak/lychee-ai-organizer/SPEC.md

 *   **Album Suggestions:** After all photos and top-level albums have descriptions, the application will generate album suggestions for each unsorted photo.
 *   **Suggestion Mechanism:** To generate suggestions, the application will query the Ollama endpoint, providing it with the description of the unsorted photo, the photo's date (`taken_at` or `created_at` if `taken_at` is null), and the descriptions of all top-level albums.
 The prompt will instruct Ollama to consider thematic similarity, subject matter, context, and temporal relevance when suggesting the top three most likely albums for the photo.
-*   **Suggestion Caching:** These album suggestions will be stored in a local cache file to avoid redundant generation on subsequent application runs.
-The path to this cache file will be configurable.

 ### 3. User Interface (UI)